Intro to meditation: Class 6 notes

 • Upali, a very heart- and emotions-first teacher, offers several retreats and courses each year.

 • Goenka retreats: You know how I said above that all of these are options I recommend?
 In this case, I have some caveats.
-But I felt I should include at least one option not from the "pragmatic dharma" tradition.
-These are free, and they focus on a body scanning technique related to the one we covered in Week 4.
+These are free, and they focus on a body scanning technique similar to the one we covered in Week 4.
 My first retreat was one of these.
 Often misleadingly referred to as "vipassana retreats" (they do teach vipassana; but it's just one specific type, not "the" vipassana).
+The main caveat I have is that these are on the stricter, more ascetic side.
+I'm happy to discuss further if you're considering sitting a Goenka retreat.

 Books